Truly Madly Deeply (song): Chart performance

+The song eventually set a record for the most weeks of any single in history on the US Hot Adult Contemporary chart.
+In 1998, the song logged 11 weeks at No. 1 on this chart, but its full chart span lasted 123 weeks.
+That record would stand for just under two years, when another of the group's ballads spent its 124th week on the chart.
+The song was "I Knew I Loved You", from the album Affirmation.
+The song was so popular that it re-entered Billboard's Hot Singles Sales chart in March 2002 and—four and a half years after its release—again became a U.S. Top 30 bestseller, remaining on that chart until late July 2002.
+The original version logged its final week on the Hot Adult Contemporary Recurrents chart on 17 June 2006.
+This makes it the No. 1 Billboard Adult Contemporary song of all time.
+In 2008, the song was listed at No. 30 on Billboard's Hot 100 All-Time Top Songs.

 Music video

 Two music videos were made for the song.
 The original Australian video, which presents Hayes with long hair, features the band in a white room with several other people.
 Hayes is on a red sofa singing the song while Daniel performs on the piano.
 It was directed by Tony McGrath.
-The video used for the European market, which presents Hayes with short hair, was filmed in Paris.
+The video used for the European market, which presents Hayes with short hair, was filmed in Paris, France.
 It was directed by Adolfo Doring.
 The video depicts the story of two lovers, a young man and a lady, who have been separated by circumstances.
-The woman arrives in Paris, possibly at Gare du Nord station, in search of her lover, who is also waiting for her.
+The woman arrives in Paris at Gare de l'Est station, in search of her lover, who is also waiting for her.
 He is wandering in various places within the Montmartre area, including the Soleil de la Butte restaurant.
 In between the scenes involving the two lovers, Hayes can be seen walking around Paris, in locations such as the Place de la Concorde and the Jardin des Tuileries.
 He is singing, thereby acting as a narrator to the story involving the two lovers.
 Towards the end of the video, Hayes enters a small concert hall where Daniel Jones is playing guitar.
 Shortly afterwards, the young lady manages to find her lover, right in the centre of Paris, at the feet of the Tour Saint-Jacques.
 They are both filled with emotion on seeing each other again.
 The video ends with Hayes and Jones coming out of the concert hall, and coming across the two lovers who are rejoicing in their reunion.